 - 3. If you wish to identify this drive as a new drive, specify a name for the drive and select a motor. - At Drive Name: enter a name for the drive.
-The drive name must adhere to the following criteria: - Drive name is limited to 31 characters - · First character must be an alpha or underscore - The remaining characters can be alphanumeric or underscores - The strings are not case sensitive, therefore drive1 is the same as Drive1 or DRIVE1 - Drive names must be unique.

-- At Motor Model: select a motor from the dropdown list. - Select Initialize and Insert to initialize the drive and add it to the drive list.
-Select No or Cancel or close the dialog without initializing the drive to the drive list.
-Select Help to display information related to initializing drives to drive list.
+The drive name must adhere to the following criteria: - Drive name is limited to 31 characters - First character must be an alpha or underscore - The remaining characters can be alphanumeric or underscores - The strings are not case sensitive, therefore drive1 is the same as Drive1 or DRIVE1 - Drive names must be unique. - At Motor Model: select a motor from the dropdown list. - Select Initialize and Insert to initialize the drive and add it to the drive list.
+Select Cancel or to close the dialog without initializing the drive.
+Select Help to display information related to initializing drives.

-Drive name, motor model and default values for the remaining drive configuration parameters will be downloaded to the drive automatically.
+If Initialize and Insert is selected, drive name, motor model and default values for the remaining drive configuration parameters will be downloaded to the drive automatically.

-- The drive will be initialized and added to the drive list. - 2.
+- 1. The new drive will be added to the drive list. - 2.
 The drive label icon and drive information will reflect the current status of the drive.

-- 1. Actual and File columns will be added to the Drive Data view for the drive. - 2.
-The drive label icon and drive information will reflect the current status of the drive.
+1. Actual and File columns will be added to the Drive Data view for the drive.

+2. The drive label icon and drive information will reflect the current status of the drive.